 STEP THREE: Prepare the Sauce

 In the same skillet on low heat, add 4 tablespoon of butter.
-When butter is almost melted, add garlic, red pepper flakes, and pepper.
+When the butter is almost melted, add garlic, red pepper flakes, and pepper.
 Cook until fragrant and then add white wine and a little pasta water.
 Bring to a boil, then lower the heat, or remove all the way from the burner.
-When the wine has been reduced by half, add the juice of half a lemon.
+When the wine has been reduced by half, add a squeeze of lemon.

 STEP FOUR: Assemble and Serve